 One of the best places to pick pumpkins is in the city of Snohomish.
 There are lots of farms with fall festivities for families.

-We checked out the Stocker Farms pumpkin patch last weekend and it blew us away!
+We checked out the Stocker Farms pumpkin patch last year and it blew us away!

 You can enjoy hayrides, corn mazes, tricycle races, a bouncy pad, and more than 30 other fun attractions.